-Have you ever wondered the difference between a New England Clam Chowder recipe and a San Francisco Clam Chowder recipe?
+Have you ever wondered the difference between a New England and a San Francisco Clam Chowder?

-While visiting San Francisco’s Fisherman’s Wharf, we had fun sampling the different chowders served some along Fish Alley.
-It’s interesting to see how the consistency varied from each stand, some were more watery, and some much thicker.
-I personally prefer a thicker clam chowder.
+Recently, we enjoyed sampling the chowders along Fish Alley at San Francisco’s Fisherman’s Wharf.
+It’s interesting to see how the consistency varies from each stand.
+Some are more watery, and some much thicker.
+I personally prefer a thicker clam chowder by adding more roux to my soup.

 New England Clam Chowder Recipe